Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 Spiral model

-The spiral model can be related to the waterfall model except with a greater focus on risk analysis.
+The spiral model is similar to the waterfall model, but with a greater emphasis on risk analysis.

 This process is iterative as new feedback is implemented following each incremental release.